-With minor exceptions, this Directory Specification has been prepared according to the "Rules for presentation of ITU-T | ISO/IEC common text" in the Guide for ITU-T and ISO/IEC JTC 1 Cooperation, October 1996.
+With minor exceptions this Directory Specification has been prepared according to the Rules for presentation of $ITU-T \mid ISO/IEC$ common text, November 2001.

 The term "Directory Specification" (as in "this Directory Specification") shall be taken to mean ITU-T Rec.
 X.520 | ISO/IEC 9594-6.
 The term "Directory Specifications" shall be taken to mean the X.500-series Recommendations and all parts of ISO/IEC 9594.